jimmywootton/recipes-analysis/README.md

 **Significance Level:** 0.05

 The reason I chose a permutation test is because I have two samples, but no information about any population distributions.
 I am testing whether these samples where drawn from the same population or not.
-I chose the different in mean ratings between these two different groups because I am trying to figure out if diet recipes have lower ratings, where positive or negative differences between these two group means in forms whether one group has lower ratings than another.
+I chose the different in mean ratings between these two different groups because I am trying to figure out if diet recipes have lower ratings, where positive or negative differences between these two group means informs whether one group has lower ratings than another.

 My **observed statistic** is **-0.013**, indicating the mean rating of diet recipes was slightly lower than non-diet recipes.
 Then we shuffled the ratings for 500 times to collect 500 simulating mean differences in the two distributions as described in the test statistic.
 We got a p-value of 0.0.
 Indicating that the difference between group means was statistically significant.